Youth

 What’s an Indigenous, youth-led group?

-Young people, who self-identify as Indigenous Peoples, came up with the project idea and will lead the project with community mentors and/or Elders playing supportive roles as needed and defined by youth.
+Young people, who identify as Indigenous Peoples, came up with the project idea and will lead the project with community mentors and/or Elders playing supportive roles as needed and defined by youth.
 Youth-led is intergenerational, as often there are members older or younger that play important roles in the work.
 The key thing is that Indigenous, young people under the age of 35 are at the core of decision-making and leadership.

 Can an unincorporated group apply for a grant?